 - Bachelor of Arts (BA)

 - Typical A-level offer

-AAB, including English Literature or English Language and Literature (Grade A) and GCSE modern foreign language (Grade B/6)
+AAB, including A in English Literature or English Language and Literature.

 - Typical contextual A-level offer

-ABB including English Literature or English Language and Literature (Grade A) and GCSE in a Modern Foreign Language (Grade B)Find out more about contextual admissions.
+ABB, including A in English Literature or English Language and Literature.Find out more about contextual admissions.

 - Refugee/care-experienced offer

 Applicants who have been in local authority care for more than three months or have refugee status may be eligible for an offer two grades below the standard requirements.Find out more about contextual admissions.

 - Typical International Baccalaureate offer

 35 points overall.
 6,6,5 in Higher Level subjects (including 6 in English Literature, or English Language and Literature)